ralna/GALAHAD/doc/Julia/rst-dir/eqp_functions.rst

 		  * -3.
 The restrictions n > 0 or m > 0 or requirement that a type contains its relevant string 'dense', 'coordinate', 'sparse_by_rows', 'diagonal', 'scaled_identity', 'identity', 'zero' or 'none' has been violated.

 		  * -23.
-An entry from the strict upper triangle of :math:`H` has been specified.
+An entry from the strict upper triangle of $H$ has been specified.

 	*
 		- n